Ekar: An Explainable Method for Knowledge Aware Recommendation: Further Constraints on Actions

-\xhdr{Stop Action} As the length of paths may vary for different user-item pairs, we should provide the agent an option to automatically terminate when it believes that it has found the right items ahead of $T$.
-Following Lin et al.~\cite{lin2018multi}, we add a special link from each node to itself.
+As the length of paths may vary for different user-item pairs, we should provide the agent an option to automatically terminate when it believes that it has found the right items ahead of $T$.
+Following~\citet{das2017go}and~\citet{lin2018multi}, we add a special link from each node to itself.
 In this way, we allow the agent to stay at the ground truths, which can be understood as a stop action.
 We show the impact of using stop action in Section~\ref{subsec:ablation} by setting different path length $T$.